 Below is a brief synopsis of several stories that highlight and expand upon some of the trends being tracked at Follow the Money.

-• Turkey And Russia Agree on a Local Currency Zone.
+Turkey And Russia Agree on a Local Currency Zone.
 The world is steadily pivoting away from transacting in U.S. dollars in favor of establishing bilateral trade deals using local currencies.
 The latest is a pending agreement between Russia and Turkey, serving as just one more nail in the dollar’s eventual coffin.
 There is an important distinction between a trade currency and a reserve currency.
 A reserve currency requires a deep and liquid enough bond market – attributes that no other single currency currently possesses.
 With the Chinese Yuan set to be included as the fifth currency in the Special Drawing Right (SDR) basket and the new issuance of SDR denominated bonds, Special Drawing Rights have the potential to become a viable candidate to replace the dollar in that role.
-The IMF, G-20, China, and others seem intent upondebtchart2014 advancing that agenda.
+The IMF, G-20, China, and others seem intent upon advancing that agenda.
 The expanding role of the SDR is a trend worth monitoring.

-• California Case Opens Door for Pension Benefit Reductions.
+California Case Opens Door for Pension Benefit Reductions.
 State and local pensions across the U.S. have a $1.8 trillion shortfall, according to Federal Reserve Board data.
 “There have been promises made…They need to be kept,” said a California union director.
 There is a simple four-letter word that summarizes why all of the promises made by federal and state governments simply cannot be kept: MATH.

 Governments have two options.
 One is to simply default, telling creditors, pensioners, and entitlement recipients alike that they will only be receiving a fraction of what they were promised [not likely!].
 The second option is to create additional currency units out of thin air via the Federal Reserve.
 While option#1 would be the more honest and direct approach, option #2 is the politically expedient choice, as it allows politicians to deliver the same quantity of money to recipients, although they will ultimately be able to purchase much less with it.
 That said, politicians always talk about modest spending cuts so that when the debt bomb explodes they can attempt to pass the blame.
 Of course, fault always lies with the other political party and personal responsibility is never taken.
 This story illustrates the importance of creating multiple income streams.
 Follow the Money memberships include teachings on how to develop 22 different passive income streams .
 There is a generous promotion on memberships for the month of September.

-• Greece faces standoff over bailout funds after Athens fails to impose reforms.
+Greece faces standoff over bailout funds after Athens fails to impose reforms.
 The aforementioned “MATH” problem is not solely a U.S. phenomenon, but common to nearly every developed nation on the planet.
 Eurozone ministers may refuse to release further bailout funds to Greece, as only two of the fifteen conditions for the bailout agreement have been met.
-How the Greek bailout is handled will likely set the precedent for if when other European nations need “assistance.”
-Recall that banks were closed for nearly 2 weeks last year and ATM withdrawals strictly limited.
-Bailouts, bail-ins, “helicopter money”, and IMF issuance of SDRs are all policy tools likely to be utilized, not only in Greece but much of Europe and the U.S. as well.
-Akin to the United States, European nations have saturated themselves with debts and liabilities that are mathematically impossible to be honored without resorting to money printing on a massive scale.
+How the Greek bailout is handled will likely set the precedent for

 The Charts